Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Conclusions and outlook

-We thank Federico Becca, Bryan Clark, Chunxiao Liu, Yukitoshi Motome, Yusuke Nomura, Karlo Penc, Rico Pohle, Mingpu Qin, Subir Sachdev, Anders Sandvik, Henry Shackleton, Yanting Teng, Chandra Varma, and Luciano Viteritti for helpful discussions.
-Y.I. thanks Luciano Viteritti and Federico Becca for providing us with the data from Ref.~\onlinecite{Luciano-2024} and discussing the detailed comparison between ViT and VMC results.
-R.S. is supported by the Princeton Quantum Initiative Fellowship.
-The work of Y.I., J.Y.L., and R.S. was performed, in part, at the Aspen Center for Physics, which is supported by National Science Foundation Grant No.~PHY-2210452 and a grant from the Simons Foundation (1161654, Troyer).
+We thank Federico Becca, Bryan Clark, Chunxiao Liu, Yukitoshi Motome, Yusuke Nomura, Rico Pohle, Mingpu Qin, Subir Sachdev, Anders Sandvik, Leyna Shackleton, Yanting Teng, Chandra Varma, and Luciano Viteritti for helpful discussions.
+Y.I. thanks Luciano Viteritti and Federico Becca for providing us with the data from Ref.~\cite{Luciano-2024} and discussing the detailed comparison between ViT and VMC results.
+R.S. was supported by the Princeton Quantum Initiative Fellowship.
+The work of Y.I., J.Y.L., K.P., and R.S. was performed, in part, at the Aspen Center for Physics, which is supported by National Science Foundation Grant No.~PHY-2210452 and a grant from the Simons Foundation (1161654, Troyer).
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Y.I. acknowledges support from the ICTP through the Associates Programme, from the Simons Foundation through Grant No.~284558FY19, IIT Madras through the Institute of Eminence (IoE) program for establishing QuCenDiEM (Project No.~SP22231244CPETWOQCDHOC), and the International Centre for Theoretical Sciences (ICTS), Bengaluru during a visit for participating in the program: Kagome off-scale (ICTS/KAGOFF2024/08).
 Y.I. also acknowledges the use of the computing resources at HPCE, IIT Madras.
-The work in W\"urzburg is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086 - SFB 1170 and through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat Project-ID 390858490 - EXC 2147.
-R.T. and F.F. thank IIT Madras for a IoE Visiting Scientist position which enabled the completion of this work.
+SC thanks CALMIP (grant 2025-P0677) and GENCI (project A0190500225) for computing resources.
+The work in W\"urzburg is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086 - SFB 1170 and through the W\"urzburg-Dresden Cluster of Excellence on Complexity, Topology and Dynamics in Quantum Matter - ctd.qmat Project-ID 390858490 - EXC 2147.
+R.T., F.F., and K.P. thank IIT Madras for a IoE Visiting Scientist position which enabled the completion of this work.